 Our breakfast was served on the deck of the Kwa Lefakeng restaurant, overlooking zebras and elephants.
 My husband and I had Salmon Eggs Benedict as we always do when its available while the kids went crazy over the pancakes made to order.
 There was a great cold and warm buffet selection as well.

-We only stayed for one night, which was way too short and when it was time to leave, we had to reluctantly drag ourselves away from Kwa Maritane and Pilanesberg, hoping to return soon.
+We only stayed for one night, which was way too short and when it was time to leave, we had to reluctantly drag ourselves away, hoping to return soon.
+If you're looking for a family escape or a romantic weekend getaway near Gauteng, Kwa Maritane is a great choice.

 Disclosure level: 7